PerryGu/FreeDView_tester/README.md

 ```

 **UI Tool Integration:**
-The complementary `tableview_test` UI tool can automatically update this parameter when you select multiple rows and choose to run test commands:
+The complementary [renderCompare](https://github.com/PerryGu/renderCompare) UI tool can automatically update this parameter when you select multiple rows and choose to run test commands:
 - Select multiple rows using Ctrl+Click
 - Right-click and choose "Run All Phases" or "Run Phase 3"
 - The UI tool automatically formats all selected test keys as a comma-separated list